Explore-Share logo and link to home

 Description

-The Spaghetti ski-tour is an expertly guided, refuge-to-refuge crossing of the Monte Rosa massif over five intense days on skis, designed for highly trained ski mountaineers with prior experience on 4000 m peaks.
+The Spaghetti ski-tour is an expertly guided, refuge-to-refuge crossing of the Monte Rosa massif over four intense days on skis, designed for highly trained ski mountaineers with prior experience on 4000 m peaks.

 Each day features significant altitude changes and demanding ski-mountaineering passages, so you should be comfortable with long days, technical skinning, bootpacks and variable snow conditions; the group size is deliberately small (minimum two, maximum three participants) to ensure tight guidance, safety and efficient movement across crevassed glaciers.